 Yes.
 There is a way for drivers to ask that their information be changed.
 However, they can only challenge the accuracy of the information reported – not the accuracy or validity of test results.

 So, those are some FAQs that you should know about.
 You can find out more on the FMCSA website.
 And it’s important that you adhere to FMCSA regulations, which our team can help you with.
-Our transportation insurance experts can help you get the coverage you need for your business.
+Our transportation insurance professionals can help you get the coverage you need for your business.
 Get in touch with our team by filling out our online form, giving us a call, or messaging us on LiveChat.